Setting up Two-Factor Authentication - Duo Security

 The users for whom two-factor authentication is enabled, will have to authenticate twice successively.
 As explained above, the first level of authentication will be through the usual authentication.
 That is, the users have to authenticate through Password Manager Pro's local authentication or AD/LDAP authentication.
 Depending on the type of TFA chosen by the administrator, the second level of authentication will differ as explained below:

 - Upon launching the Password Manager Pro web-interface, the user has to enter the username and local authentication or AD/LDAP password to log in to Password Manager Pro and click "Login".

 - Once the first level of authentication succeeds, Password Manager Pro will prompt you to choose an authentication method out of the three options offered by Duo.

 - You can choose 'Duo Push' as an authentication method

-- Tap 'Approve' on the Duo Push request sent to your phone.
+- Tap Send me a Push on the Duo Push request sent to your phone.

 - You can also request a 'One Time Passcode' via SMS on your phone, allowing users to avail two-factor authentication even when there is no internet connectivity.

 Note: This bulk edit operation will simply overwrite the current password reset configuration, if any, of the chosen resources.

 To enroll while logging in, follow the below steps: